Did you know that “chair caning” is only one of several different design patterns or techniques of chair seat weaving or chair seating?

 - Porch Cane or Round the Rung–uses wide binding cane or slab rattan

 But there are several other kinds of chair seatweaving also, besides caning.
-However, the general public mistakenly tend to call all weaving techniques and materials, “chair caning.”
+However, the general public mistakenly tends to call all weaving techniques and materials, “chair caning.”

 Here are a few of the other types of chair seat weaving, which I will discuss thoroughly in future posts: